-Covid-19 Coronavirus: What Kiwis can and can't do during lockdown
+Covid-19 coronavirus: What New Zealanders can and can't do during lockdown

 Prime Minister Jacinda Ardern said if people live alone, they can have contact with one person outside of their home, but limit it to that interaction.

+She suggested a "buddy system" that involves someone who lives alone teaming up with another person living alone in their community.
+Those people can agree to only see each other and no one else through the lockdown period.

-Those designated helpers, though, cannot socialise with others, nor can they be people with compromised immunity.
+Those designated helpers can not be people who have compromised immunity.

 • Am I an essential business worker?